Skip to main content

 import openlit

-4. Initialize the SDKInitialize openlit with your application ID:
+4. Initialize the SDKInitialize openlit:

 This sets up observability and monitoring hooks automatically for your application.